sparkflows/sparkflows-docs/docs/aws/emr-livy/livy-connection.rst

      - Add URL for Livy Connection
    * - Driver Class
      - Driver Class for selected Connection type
-     - it COmes with default value
+     - it Comes with default value